jetannenbaum/esperanzaSTEM/docs/micropython/breadboard.md

 ## Pico Placement on Breadboard

-For most of our labs we place the Pico so that pin 1 of the Pico is in row 1 of the breadboard as in the image below.
+For most of our labs we place the Pico board (found in **bag 1**) so that pin 1 of the Pico is in row 1 of the breadboard as in the image below.

 ![Pico on Breadboard](./img/pico-on-breadboard.png)